mailgun/documentation/source/api-inbox-placement.rst

  ====================== ========================================================
  Field                  Description
  ====================== ========================================================
- sending_domains        The sending domains that messages will come from.
-You may specify this multiple times.
-At least one is required. name                   The name that you would like to use for this seed list. seed_filter            A regular expression that will be applied to addresses in the mailing list.
+ name                   The name that you would like to use for this seed list. seed_filter            A regular expression that will be applied to addresses in the mailing list.
  ====================== ========================================================